-We have recently produced our second review.
-This report covers our achievments since our first review was published in 2011.
+We have recently produced our third review.
+This report covers our achievments since our first review was published in 2014.

 We hope it will give you a more indepth knowledge to who ICPV are, what ICPV do and why we do it.

 Newsletter - The Voice

 As ICPV grows we thought the idea of newsletter would help keep members up-to-date with all our activities.

 We need a regular supply of material if this is to be successful.
 It does not have to be related to ICPV activity and it would be good to receive feedback from members’ involvement in

 regarding articles, events attended, opportunities for promoting ICPV etc.

 We hope to produce this quarterly but will start with bi-annualy.